mnichols08/colt-steele/javascript-algorithms-and-data-structures-masterclass/notes/section-02.md

 - Big O Notation does not care about precision, only about general trends (linear? quadratic? constant?)
 - The time or space complexity (as measured by Big O) depends only on the algorithm, not the hardware used to run the algorithm.
 - Big O Notation is everywhere, so get lots of practice!
+1. Arithmetic operations are constant
+2. Variable assignment is constant
+3. Accessing elements in an array (by index) or object (by key) is constant
+4. In a loop, the the complexity is the length of the loop times the complexity of whatever happens inside of the loop

+## Logarithms
+We've encountered some of the most common complexities Sometimes big O expressions involve more complex mathematical expressions One that appears more often than you might like is the logarithm!

+# Wut.
+This isn't a math course, so here's a rule of thumb.

+The logarithm of a number roughly measures the number of times you can divide that number by 2 before you get a value that's less than or equal to one.